 Applicants must demonstrate church membership and active church involvement to apply for admission to the seminary.
 Active membership and involvement in a local church is also required of all students for continued enrollment.

 Former students who have not attended classes within the last three years are required to reapply to the Office of Admissions.
-Former students who have attended classes within the last three years must contact the Office of the Registrar.
+Former students who have attended classes within the last three years must complete the Returning Student Enrollment Update Request form with our Registrar’s office for readmission.
 Certain other supporting documents may be required for readmission.

 Campus employment is available for students and student spouses.
-Application is made through the Human Resources Office by visiting their website www.swbts.edu/humanresources.
+Application is made through the Human Resources Office by visiting the Human Resources Websites.
 You may apply before arriving on campus for classes.

 Application and admissions procedures are very similar but individual and separate for each of the six Southern Baptist seminaries.
 You must complete an application for admission and be approved for admission at the seminary of your choice according to the stated catalog requirements for that specific seminary.